-A recent report from the National Resources Defense Council (NRDC) reveals the devastating effects of climate change on the health of American workers.
+A recent report from the Natural Resources Defense Council (NRDC) reveals the devastating effects of climate change on the health of American workers.
 It warns that both indoor and outdoor workers will suffer from the increasing frequency and intensity of extreme heat, hurricanes, floods, wildfires, drought, and infectious diseases.

 “Protecting workers from climate change is entirely within our grasp,” Juanita Constible, Senior Advocate at the NRDC and Co-author of the report, tells Food Tank.
 “But [it] will get harder the longer we wait.”